You have a tax incentive.

 All prices shown are exclusive of VAT.
 Applicable VAT is added at the time of charge.
 EU companies with a valid VAT number may apply the reverse charge mechanism.

-The report generates itself.
+The Procurement File generates itself.

 The incentive, protected.